BeKind-Rewind/do-that-note-taker/README.md

 ## Usage
 Saved notes appear on the left side of the screen.
 New notes may be created and saved by filling in the fields available on the right column.
 Soon: notes may be deleted as they are completed!

+GIVEN a note-taking application
+WHEN I open the Note Taker
+THEN I am presented with a landing page with a link to a notes page WHEN I click on the link to the notes page
+THEN I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
+WHEN I enter a new note title and the note’s text
+THEN a Save icon appears in the navigation at the top of the page WHEN I click on the Save icon
+THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes WHEN I click on an existing note in the list in the left-hand column THEN that note appears in the right-hand column
+WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

 ## Tests